 For some customers, the system automatically adds @control.centurylink.com to the end of their username.
 For example, if your username is sallysmith, the system would change it to be email@example.com.
 If you see this happen with your username, do not delete the @control.centurylink.com.
 It's there for a reason and is part of the login process.

-Keep in mind, after several unsuccessful login attempts, Control Center locks your account for security purposes.
+After several unsuccessful login attempts, Control Center locks your account for security purposes.
 This is a preventative measure against unauthorized people accessing your account.

 Sometimes login problems have to do with your IP address.
 For instance, if you work for a government agency and have tried the things mentioned in this article without success, you should consult your IT department.
 The problem may be that your computer was temporarily disconnected from your network.
 Resetting, or renewing, your static IP address could solve the problem.